cprieststephens/javascript-basics/README.md

 # JavaScript Basics

-This repository contains a series of katas I completed as part of Command Shift bootcamp.
-I used JavaScript to write functions involving numbers, strings, booleans, arrays and objects.
+This repository contains a series of katas I completed using JavaScript as part of Command Shift bootcamp.

-It is based on a repository of test cases and empty function definitions cloned from: https://github.com/CommandShiftHQ/javascript-basics
+It is based on a repository of unit tests and empty function definitions cloned from: https://github.com/CommandShiftHQ/javascript-basics

 ## Getting started